Share this Post

 Just a short drive from Gatlinburg, the famous Old Mill District takes you back in time.
 Tour the historic Old Mill overlooking a peaceful river, and spend a sunny autumn afternoon touring the shops and dining at the local restaurants.

 You can feed ducks, watch a real blacksmith work, and sample traditional Tennessee moonshine at the Old Mill Distillery.
 For a sweet treat, visit the Old Mill Candy Shop.
-And when hunger strikes, a warm bowl of soup and sandwich from The Pottery House Cafe & Grille will surely hit the spot.
+And when hunger strikes, a warm bowl of soup and sandwich from The Pottery House Cafe will surely hit the spot.

 #10.
 Take a Gatlinburg Ghost Tour